kentor/notejs/README.md

 A [Firebase](https://www.firebase.com/) backed [Ember](http://emberjs.com/) application for storing notes.
 Intended for a single user only.

 ## Demo
-http://kentor.me/notejs/public/ (open two instances to see them sync updates in real time).
+http://kentor.me/notejs/public/ (open two instances side by side to see them sync updates in real time).

 ## To create your own
 - Fork the project.